yonas-fsaha/react-note-app/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes
+Builds the app for production to the `build` folder.\in production mode and optimizes